How to get rid of an agreement

 4. Annulment

-You can have an agreement annulled yourself or through the courts.
 Did you conclude a contract in which you were deceived or did you have to sign under threat?
-Then you can annul the agreement by sending the other party a statement.
+Then you can annul the agreement by sending the other party a written statement.

-If you cannot reach a mutual agreement, you can ask the court to annul the contract.
 This also applies if you have been misled so much that, with the correct knowledge and information, you would never have concluded the contract.
+Or if you were unable to reach an agreement.
+If the other party does not cooperate, you can ask the court to annul the contract.

 5. End of contract period